beckoning-phoenix/C-Traps-and-Pitfalls-Reading-Notes/Chap02.md

 - 2-1. the aim of permitting an extra comma in an initializer list in C is to make it more convenient for the using of automatic tools like editors.

 - 2-2.
-Other ways of separating statements in other languages(like Fortran, Snobol, Shell, Awk, Ratfor,...)
-(P.s.
+Other ways of separating statements in other languages(like Fortran, Snobol, Shell, Awk, Ratfor,...
+。/ ) (P.s.
 In fact, it has nothing to do with the KEY Point of this book, just read it for fun :-) )

 ---